Schuylkill and Susquehanna Navigation Company: 18th century

-Merger and remobilization as the Union Canal Company of Pennsylvania (1800-1811)
+19th century

 Despite the termination of construction and Weston's employment as canal engineer the company managed to forestall foreclosure on its property and constructed works.
 In 1802, the company had to fend off such an attempt and was only successful in holding onto its property and water rights through the sale of excess property, often whole farms were sold.
 Although originally set to expire in 1801, the company's corporate charter was extended in 1806 to 1820.
 In 1807, Charles Gottfried Paleske (1758-1816) was elected to the Board of Directors of the company and working with James Milnor, Robert Brooke, Isaac Roberdeau, and John Scott walked "... the line of the Schuylkill & Susquehanna Navigation Company from Kruitzer's plantation where the canal ends to the end of the summit near Kucher's mill, about 9 miles; find the work in good condition including the five locks at Ley's, and the bridges decayed or collapsed ..."
-In 1808, Paleske was elected President and Joseph S. Lewis (1778-1836) treasurer.
+In 1808, Paleske was elected president and Joseph S. Lewis (1778-1836) treasurer.
 In 1809, the company's directors appointed a committee to draft articles for a merger with the Delaware and Schuylkill Canal company which was submitted to the State legislature.
 In 1810, William John Duane (1780-1865) writing as "Franklin" advocates for reviving the Schuylkill and Susquehanna Navigation company as part of a scheme for a canal route to Lake Erie instead of the Ohio Valley.
-In July,1811, the two corporations (Schuylkill & Susquehanna Navigation Company and Delaware and Schuylkill Canal company) were merged into the Union Canal Company with Paleske as its first president and "...authorized to extend to Lake Erie and to build turnpikes along right of way; company is also given monopoly of lotteries in Pennsylvania until $400,000 is raised ..."
+In July 1811, the two corporations (Schuylkill & Susquehanna Navigation Company and Delaware and Schuylkill Canal company) were merged into the Union Canal Company with Paleske as its first president and "...authorized to extend to Lake Erie and to build turnpikes along right of way; company is also given monopoly of lotteries in Pennsylvania until $400,000 is raised ..."

+By 1885, the successor company, the Union Canal, was sold at a sheriff sale, being unable to cope with railroad competition, poor planning, and the technical challenges posed by a summit crossing underlain by the carbonate bedrock of Lebanon County.
+Had the Schuylkill and Susquehanna Navigation Company been successful in completing the canal in 1794–95, it probably would have succumbed to the same poor planning and summit geology as its successor did.
+Much like the Potomac Canal (1785-1828), between the beginning of the Navigation Company in 1791 and its merger and completion by its successor company in 1828, the Union Canal of Pennsylvania (1811-1885), "...civil engineering had come to America and Americans had become civil engineers."

-Legacy and Impact
+Legacy

-One of George Washington's Washington's observations was that ...
+One of George Washington's observations was that ...